Imran4424/Software-Architecture/SolidPrinciples.md

 The above implementation not only does not violates Interface Segregation Principle(ISP) but also address the ambiguous situation of Protocol Oriented Programming approach.

 #### Methods to identify the violations of Interface Segregation Principle(ISP)
+- Interfaces with high number of methods (Protocols  in Swift)
+-

 # Dependency Inversion Principle